Ransomware Defense: Safeguarding Your Data with Backup Protection

 If you are hit with a ransomware attack, then you can easily reformat your system or take any other necessary measures to neutralize the attack without compromising your data or paying the ransom.

-2. Update Systems Software
+2. Keep Your Systems and Software Updated

 To further safeguard your network and computer systems, it is vital to update your software applications and keep your operating system (OS) updated to the latest version.
 This reduces the risk of your devices being breached by malicious hackers.